digitoimistodude/air-light/README.md

 * Template tags (direct edit preferred)
 * WordPress admin bar for logged in users
 * No sidebar by default

+#### WooCommerce support

+Air has by default basic WooCommerce support [from version 1.9.2](https://github.com/digitoimistodude/air/commit/55c539bb9cd2e35fdbfdf4f39a136c542b42b884).
+It includes the most basic overrides like buttons.
+WooCommerce as well as other things in the theme are built for starting point only.

 ### Requirements